Senior Lecturer and Coordinator of Engineering Academic Laboratories

 Affiliation: NYU Abu Dhabi

-Education: MS and PhD, University of Texas, Arlington
+Education: PhD, University of Texas, Arlington

 Research Areas: waste-to-energy conversion, CubeSats, experimental gas dynamics, supersonic and hypersonic aerodynamics, high-speed air-breathing propulsion systems, including pulsed detonation engines, instrumentation and experimental testing